 - Configuring Certain Subsystems in the Management Console

-Configuring the following subsystems using the management console is a technical preview feature in JBoss EAP 7:
+Configuring the following subsystems using the management console is a Technology Preview feature in JBoss EAP 7:

 - Batch processing (JSR 352) handled by JBeret

 Batch processing (JSR 352) is handled by JBeret.
 JBeret has the following three helper annotations that may become part of the batch specification in a future release.